pilleatus/orientdb-tutorial-distributed-database/gitbook/set_up_ddbms.md

 # Set-up the DDBMS

-Now you can run the main of the Java project.
+Now you can run the main method of the Java project.
-Right click on Main.java -> Run As -> Java Application.
+Right click on Main.java &#x279c; Run As &#x279c; Java Application.<br/>
 In the console you can interact with the application.
 The output looks like this: